 The fifth grade uses the Reader's/Writer's Workshop model.
 This model emphasizes the connection between the student and the text they are reading, as well as strategies for writing across a variety of genres.

 The curriculum has three major components: reading skills, comprehension, and appreciation of literature.
-Students read class books, Junior Great Books, and content related material.
-Students will define unfamiliar words, summarize material read and participate in literacy circles to discuss the various elements of each selection.
+Students read class books, explore different genres, and content related material.
+Students will define unfamiliar words, summarize material read and participate in literacy circles and book clubs to discuss the various elements of each selection.
 Independent reading is also an integral part of the reading program.
 Each fifth grader is asked to read a book every three weeks.
 Should students select a book that may take longer than the allotted time, an alternative schedule can be arranged with individual teachers.
 A favorite weekly activity is to read with our kindergarten reading buddies.
 The experience is enriching for all.

 Students use the Writer's Workshop as a model for writing.
 This process includes a rough draft through to the final, published draft, "perfected" in content and grammar through conferences and revisions.
 We will explore many genres of writing.
-Types of writing genres include narrative, report, personal essay, persuasive/opinion and response to literature.
-Also students are provided instruction and practice with On Demand Writing Prompts to further strengthen skills and fluency.
+Types of writing genres include personal narratives, research reports, personal essay, arguments in research-based essays.

 Word Study/Spelling and Vocabulary Development: